Abell 2142: X-Ray image

-The adjacent image was taken 20 August 1999 with the Chandra X-ray Observatory's 0.3-10.0 keV Advanced CCD Imaging Spectrometer (ACIS), and covers an area of 7.5 x 7.2 arc minutes.
-It shows a colossal cosmic "weather system" produced by the collision of two giant clusters of galaxies.
-For the first time, the pressure fronts in the system have been traced in detail, and show a bright, but relatively cool 50 million degree Celsius central region (white) embedded in large elongated cloud of 70 million degree Celsius gas (magenta), all of which is roiling in a faint "atmosphere" of 100 million degree Celsius gas (faint magenta and dark blue).
+An image in X-rays (right) was taken on 20 August 1999 with the Chandra X-ray Observatory's Advanced CCD Imaging Spectrometer (ACIS), and covers an area of 7.5 x 7.2 arc minutes.
+It shows a bright but relatively cool 50 million degree Celsius central region (white) embedded in large elongated cloud of 70 million degree Celsius gas (magenta), all of which is embedded in a faint outer halo of 100 million degree Celsius gas (faint magenta and dark blue).
 The bright source in the upper left is an active galaxy in the cluster.